LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/01-datadog-account.md

 * Create a `Secret` with your API key:
 `kubectl create secret generic datadog-api-key --from-literal=token=$DD_API_KEY`{{execute}}

-**Before moving on, make sure your secret is configured as expected.** You should have 32 bytes of secret data in the key `token` in an `Opaque` secret.
+**Before moving on, make sure your secret is configured as expected.**

+You should have 32 bytes of secret data in the key `token` in an `Opaque` secret.

 <details>
 <summary>Hint</summary>
-Try `kubectl get secrets` to list all secrets in the current namespace.
+`kubectl get secrets` lists all secrets in the current namespace.

-Use `kubectl describe secret <your-secret-name>` to see details of a specific secret.
+`kubectl describe secret <your-secret-name>` prints details of a specific secret.

-Use `kubectl get secret -oyaml <your-secret-name>` to see the full YAML representation of a secret.
+`kubectl get secret -oyaml <your-secret-name>` prints the full YAML representation of a secret.
 </details>